 Job Description

 Lumius is building fast, smart, accessible 3D ultrasound systems that make real-time volumetric imaging more practical and intuitive.
-As a Hardware & Embedded Engineer, you will own the electronics behind our compact ultrasound acquisition platform.
-You should be excited to take the full signal path from a blank schematic to a working wearable prototype, then debug it at every layer.
+As a Hardware & Embedded Engineer, you will help with the electronics behind our compact ultrasound acquisition platform.

 What you'll work on

-- Design the transmit front end, including a high-voltage pulser and transmit/receive switching that protects the receive path.
+- Design and build the the transmit/receive front end, including a high-voltage pulser and transmit/receive switching that protects the receive path.

 - Write embedded C/C++ firmware for timing-critical acquisition, peripheral bring-up, ADC interfacing, power states, and BLE/Wi-Fi communication.

-- Build and test the wireless and host-side data path that streams ultrasound data reliably from device to application.
+- Build and test the data path that streams ultrasound data reliably from device to application.

 - Debug across the full hardware loop: schematic, layout, firmware, measurement, signal integrity, power, and prototype iteration.